piersolenski/wtf.nvim/README.md

 ### Search the web for answers

-Why spend time copying and pasting, or worse yet, typing out diagnostic messages, when you can search for them in Google, Stack Overflow and more, directly from Neovim?
+Why spend time copying and pasting, or worse yet, typing out diagnostic messages, when you can open a search for them in Google, Stack Overflow and more, directly from Neovim?

 https://github.com/piersolenski/wtf.nvim/assets/1285419/6697d9a5-c81c-4e54-b375-bbe900724077